willianmga/hello-microservices/README.md

 ####
 NOTES:
 	1st.
 In order to run the following run requests you will have to replace the [EDGE_COTAINER_IP] variable by the IP Address of hellomicroservicesmiddle container.
 	2nd.
-Save the personID property value retuned in create person response so that you can UPDATE, FIND and even DELETE person.
+Save the personID property value returned in create person response so that you can UPDATE, FIND and even DELETE person.
 Replace {PERSON_ID} variable in the next requests examples by the value of this property.

 ### Create Person

-This request allows you to create a person

 Request
 ```sh